BonLeung/JDFinance/README.md

 # JDFinance

-Imitate JDFinance by using component
+Imitate JDFinance by using components